$ cd fundamentals-of-devops

 URL, you’ll see "Fundamentals of DevOps!"

 right away.
 So again, deployments with Lambda are fast!
-In fact, AWS Lambda does an instantaneous

 Get your hands dirty

-To avoid introducing too many new tools, this blog post uses OpenTofu to deploy Lambda functions, which works great for functions used for background jobs and event processing, but I don’t recommend it for serverless web apps (Lambda plus API Gateway), as the code can become very verbose, and there’s no easy way to test your webapp (especially the API Gateway configuration) locally.
-For serverless web apps, try out one of the following tools instead: |
+To avoid introducing too many new tools, this blog post uses OpenTofu to deploy Lambda functions, which works great for functions used for background jobs, event processing, and simple web apps, but I don’t recommend it for more complicated web apps (with many functions and HTTP endpoints), as the code can become verbose, and there’s no easy way to test it locally (especially the HTTP portion).
+For serverless web apps, you may want to instead try out tools like the Serverless Framework or SAM (full list). |

 When you’re done experimenting with the serverless code, run tofu destroy

 to undeploy all your infrastructure.
-This

 You’ve now seen the most common approaches to orchestration: server orchestration, VM orchestration, container orchestration, and serverless orchestration.
-Table 7 shows how these orchestration approaches compare in their ability to solve the core orchestration problems introduced in the beginning of the blog post:
+Table 6 shows how these orchestration approaches compare in their ability to solve the core orchestration problems introduced in the beginning of the blog post:

 Lossy compression

-As there are dozens of different tools within each orchestration category, the tables in this section only try to show what you should expect from the typical tools in each category.
-Compressing so much information into a simple table means some of the variation within a category inevitably gets lost. |
+The tables in this section try to show what you should expect from the typical tools in each orchestration category, but as there are dozens of tools within each category, compressing so much information into a table means some information inevitably gets lost. |

 Problem | Server orchestration | VM orchestration | Container orchestration | Serverless orchestration |